Shayan-Asgari/NASpellchecker/README.md

 # NASpellchecker
-Spell checker application which allows for quick determination of incorrect words
+Spell checker application which allows for quick determination of incorrect words using Red Black Trees